rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 * `main`: branch name
 * `+`: update the reference even if it isn’t a fast-forward

 That will make our custom remote go to that specific commit, do a checkout and trigger the `post-receive` hook.
-This is also a good time to wrap things inside functions:
+Now is also a good time to wrap things in bash functions:

 ```bash
 function tag {